Multichannel AudioBroadcasting and Recording Systems

 ambiance/surround sound is supplied to the surround loudspeakers.
 A subwoofer is used

-for low frequency signals that may be processed from independent channel in the transmitted
+for low frequency signals that may be processed from an independent channel in the transmitted

 or recorded system.
-There are few formats used in the industry for the coding that is applied
+There are few formats used in the industry for the coding applied

 in preproduction and postproduction of the channel signals (Dolby Digital and